Pa. painters highlight the art of pet adoption

 Get daily news, weather, breaking news and alerts straight to your inbox!
 Sign up for the abc27 newsletters here.

 The group’s work has raised awareness for hundreds of dogs by hanging them in local businesses.
-Whoever adopts the dog get the forever friend and the fine art.
+Whoever adopts the dog gets the forever friend and the fine art.

 The artists work off of photos of the dogs from local shelters like the Humane Society of Lebanon County.